 Once your digital content is inscribed onto the blockchain, it becomes a permanent record that can't be changed or deleted.
 This means you can trust that your content is genuine and original, as can anyone who wants to buy or sell it.
 You can even send it to other Bitcoin addresses like regular Bitcoin transactions.

-The way inscriptions work, as we mentioned, is based on ordinal theory, where each sat has a specific order and value.
+Inscriptions work based on ordinal theory, where each sat has a specific order and value.
 This makes sending and receiving inscribed sats possible, but it also means that transactions must be carefully constructed to follow the rules of ordinal theory.

 The inscribed content is stored entirely on the blockchain using "taproot script-path spend scripts".
 It doesn't sound effortless, but it's a way of storing your digital content efficiently and economically.
 It also means your content can be returned from a web server, like regular web pages, and remixed with other inscriptions to create a new artifact.

 You must undergo a two-phase commit/reveal procedure to make an inscription.
 This means you first create a taproot output that commits to a script containing your inscription content, then spend that output to reveal the content on the blockchain.
 Next, the content is serialized using "envelopes", which are a way of wrapping up the content and metadata so that other users can easily read it.
-We'll provide the steps in the next section, if you're a programmer, but don't worry if you're not; we've got a solution for you.
+We'll provide the steps in the next section if you're a programmer, but don't worry if you're not — we've got a solution for you.

 How do I create an ordinal inscription?

-Beginner: If you're a no code/low code type of person, a good starting point would be OrdinalBots.
+If you're a no code/low code type of person, a good starting point would be OrdinalBots.
 This platform does all the programming for you; all you have to bring to the table is your creativity and imagination.

-Intermediate: If you're comfortable with coding, explore Ordinals API on GitHub.
+If you're comfortable with coding, explore Ordinals API on GitHub.
 Hiro creates developer-friendly APIs for Bitcoin, and they have a great dev community.

-Advanced: If coding is a second language to you, and if you understand the rules of the ordinal theory, follow the steps below to immortalize your masterpiece on the Bitcoin blockchain.
+If coding is a second language to you, and if you understand the rules of the ordinal theory, follow the steps below to immortalize your masterpiece on the Bitcoin blockchain.

-Choose the content you want to inscribe, such as a video, artwork, or text document.
+• Choose the content you want to inscribe, such as a video, artwork, or text document.

-Use an editor or coding tool to create an "envelope" for your content, which wraps up the content and metadata.
+• Use an editor or coding tool to create an "envelope" for your content, which wraps up the content and metadata.

-Create a taproot output using a Bitcoin wallet or software that supports the ordinal protocol.
+• Create a taproot output using a Bitcoin wallet or software that supports the ordinal protocol.
 This output commits to the script containing your inscription content.
 Remember to construct the transaction following the rules of ordinal theory carefully.

-Broadcast the taproot output to the Bitcoin network, making your inscription "live" on the blockchain.
+• Broadcast the taproot output to the Bitcoin network, making your inscription "live" on the blockchain.

-Spend the taproot output to reveal the inscription content on-chain, making it visible to everyone.
+• Spend the taproot output to reveal the inscription content on-chain, making it visible to everyone.
 Again, ensure the transaction follows the rules of ordinal theory.

-Your inscription is now stored permanently on the blockchain using taproot script-path spend scripts, meaning it can't be altered or deleted.
+• Your inscription is now stored permanently on the blockchain using taproot script-path spend scripts, meaning it can't be altered or deleted.

 The launch of recursive inscriptions